Passing a GitLab CI Job For a Failing Script

 - 456

-The Value of a Green Pipeline #
+The value of a green pipeline #

 Everyone strives to have a green pipeline status with all jobs passed as a definitive indication that all jobs resulted in the expected outcome.
 In the case where a job passed with failure, people either don't, or certainly don't want to have to, examine the log for a job on every pipeline to see why it failed.
-It could be the expected result of the job using the techniques noted above, but could be a variety of other issues - runner failure, failure to load the container image, script execution error, network error, job timeout - anything that can cause the job to fail.
+It could be the expected result of the job using the techniques previously noted, but could be a variety of other issues - runner failure, failure to load the container image, script execution error, network error, job timeout - anything that can cause the job to fail.
 Even if the job log is initially examined on each pipeline, it's human nature to normalize that result and stop looking over time.
 At that point other problems may occur that go unnoticed, possibly until merged or released and result in a bigger issue.
 The goal should be all jobs passing since any passing with failure case is ultimately an indeterminate result.

-Passing a Job When the Script Fails #
+Passing a job when the script fails #

 The results of a command can be reversed by leveraging the logical And (&&